Vishal2010s/ONLINE_FOOD_DELIVERY_ANALYSIS/README.md

 | Delivery information | Distance, delivery time, delivery rating, and cancellation reason |
 | Financial information | Order value, discount, final amount, and profit margin |

-The source dataset link is recorded in `_ONLINE_FOOD_DELIVERY_ANALYSIS.docx`.
-The six supplied project files do **not** include the raw or processed CSV.
-The scripts expect `Raw_dataset.csv` as input and `FOOD_DELIVERY_ANALYSIS_final.csv` as the processed output.
-These are local runtime data files, not files included in this repository.

 ## Technology stack